 - 1. Select Start > Computer > System properties. - 2.
-In the left pane, click Device Manager. - ☑ NOTE: Windows® includes the User Account Control feature to improve the security of your computer.
-You may be prompted for your permission or password for tasks such as installing software, running utilities, or changing Windows settings.
-Refer to Help and Support for more information. - 3.
-Click the "+" sign next to DVD/CD-ROM drives. - 4.
+In the left pane, click Device Manager. - NOTE: Windows includes the User Account Control feature to improve the security of your computer.
+You may be prompted for your permission or password for tasks such as installing applications, running utilities, or changing Windows settings.
+Refer to Help and Support for more information. - Click the "+" sign next to DVD/CD-ROM drives. - 4.
 Right-click the DVD drive for which you want to change region settings, and then click Properties. - 5.
-Click the DVD Region tab, and change settings. - 6.
+Make the desired changes on the DVD Region tab. - 6.
 Click OK.